-Neuroathletic Training performance enhancement through training of the brain and nervous system – Part 1
+Neuroathletic Training – Part 1

 “It’s all in your head”, it is a common phrase that is used, but not without reason.
 Every movement begins in our brain and has a major impact on our athletic performance.
 It is worth taking a deeper look into the processes of the nervous system.
 This approach is followed by the so-called neurocentric or neuro athletics training.
 The founder, Dr. Eric Cobb, addresses this type of training with his Z-Health method.
 This area of training became popular in Germany thanks to Lars Lienhard, who accompanied the German national soccer team to their win in the 2014 World Cup in Brazil.
 To this day, he has published a couple of books on this specific subject.
 Nowadays, more and more top athletes have integrated this method into their training, including KickAss Sports founder and professional triathlete Laura Philipp.
 We also integrate this approach into our education offers, as we are strong believers that the right training begins in your head and that technical training in particular should be based on it.